 The Nez Perce National Historical Trail (NPNHT) follows the same journey undertaken by a band of the Nez Perce Indian tribe in 1877 during their attempt to flee the U.S. Cavalry.
+The

-The 1,170 mile (1,883 km) trail was created in 1986 as part of the National Trails System Act and is managed by the U.S. Forest Service.
+1,170 mile (1,883 km) trail was created in 1986 as part of the National Trails System Act and is managed by the U.S. Forest Service.
 The trail traverses through portions of the states of Oregon, Idaho, Wyoming, and Montana and connects 38 separate sites across these four states that commemorate significant events which occurred to the Nez Perce during their attempt to escape capture by the U.S. Cavalry who were under orders to move the Nez Perce onto a reservation.
 The trail passes through areas managed by the National Park Service, USFS National Forests, and Bureau of Land Management and private property.
 Little of the trail is actually a foot trail although much of the journey can be closely followed by roads.
-The formally recognized corridor of the NPNHT is located on a northwest-southeast diagonal west of parcel MTM 105431-FA.
-The parcel is more than a mile away from the corridor.
+The formally recognized corridor of the NPNHT is located on a northwest-southeast diagonal between parcel MTM 105431-FB west of the corridor and MTM 105431-FE and MTM 105431-FA, east of the corridor.